Extensions & Integrations

 Be sure to add at least baseUrl

-to your application cypress.json
+to your application cypress.config.js

 config.